metabase/metabase/docs/getting-started.md

 Okay, cool — we’re ready to ask our question, so let’s click the **Run query** button!

 So it looks like there were 12,284 orders, each with a subtotal greater than $40.
-(By the way, you’ll definitely get a different answer than us, because the data in the sample dataset is randomized.)
+Ka-ching!
 Another way of saying this is that there were 12,284 *records* in the table that met the parameters we set.
 ![Count Answer](images/CountAnswer.png)

 ### Tweaking our question